 In this era known as “Kali Yuga”, a time of darkness on our planet, Shiva is the savior who initiates the Golden Age, therefore, the agent for transforming the human condition and leading a portion of humanity out of darkness and into harmonious, cooperative state of oneness relating through the quality of compassion.

-Shiva is real and is a cosmic force that we can rely upon to transform our aggressive, egoistic, ignorant nature into a higher state of consciousness and its expression of compassion.
+Shiva is truly real and a cosmic force that we can rely upon to transform our aggressive, egoistic, ignorant nature into a higher state of consciousness and its expression of compassion.

 In the teachings shared by my beloved Guru, Sri Nithyananda Paramashivam, he imparts that in order for a person to experience romance, they must feel as though the other is equal to them.